 #1: Speech sound disorders

 Ideally, all children should have learned how to pronounce sounds by age four.
-If your child is struggling to pronounce sounds by this time, they’re likely suffering from a speech sound disorder5.
+If your child struggles to pronounce sounds by this time, they’re likely suffering from a speech sound disorder5.
 A disorder like this is also called articulation disorder or phonological disorder.

 For example, substituting ‘w’ for ‘r‘.
-It’s normal for children to do this, but if they continue to do this at an older age, you may need to see a speech therapist to help with it.
+It’s normal for children to do this, but if they continue to do it at an older age, you may need to see a speech therapist to help.

 This is usually hard to detect as children are still learning to talk.
 The main types of lisps are interdental, dentalised, lateral and palatal3.
-These four types share one thing in common – they make your child produce letters the wrong way, such as producing the letter ‘s’ to sound like ‘th’.
+These four types share one thing in common – they make your child produce letters incorrectly, such as producing the letter ‘s’ to sound like ‘th’.

-Speech therapy helps by teaching the child the proper positioning of the tongue during speech.
+Speech therapy helps by teaching the child the proper tongue positioning during speech.
 A method used is to give the child pronunciation exercises and talk in front of a mirror1.
-Helping them stop thumb sucking or using a soother at a young age will also reduce the possibility of developing a lisp.
+Helping them stop thumb-sucking or using a soother at a young age will also reduce the possibility of developing a lisp.

 #3: Speech delay

-Also known as alalia, speech delay is the delay in the development of the speech mechanisms a child needs to talk2.
-Children who do not start to produce at least three words by age one are likely experiencing a speech delay.
+Also known as alalia, speech delay is the delay in developing the speech mechanisms a child needs to talk2.
+Children who do not start to produce at least three words by age one are likely to experience a speech delay.
 Seeking timely help from a speech therapist will help to minimise the damage to their overall development.